liferay/liferay-docs/develop/tutorials/articles/05-mobile/02-creating-guestbook-list-screenlet/00-intro.markdown

   Explains the general steps for creating a list Screenlet.
 This section of the Learning Path follows this tutorial.

-Note that these tutorials explain basic Screenlet and list Screenlet concepts that this Learning Path doesn't cover in depth.
-Although it's possible to complete this Learning Path without reading these tutorials, they give you an understanding of how Screenlets work, and you'll be better able to apply the Learning Path material to your own Screenlets.
+Note that these tutorials explain Screenlet and list Screenlet concepts that this Learning Path doesn't cover in depth.
+Although it's possible to complete this Learning Path without reading these tutorials, they explain how Screenlets work in more detail.
+By reading them you'll be better able to apply the Learning Path material to your own Screenlets.

-If you get confused or stuck while creating the Screenlet, refer to the finished app that contains the Screenlet code
-[here in GitHub](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/04-mobile/screenlets-app/LiferayGuestbook).
+If you get confused or stuck while creating Guestbook List Screenlet, refer to the finished app that contains the Screenlet code [here in GitHub](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/04-mobile/screenlets-app/LiferayGuestbook).